 This second visual makes it clear that, while moderating compared to the frenzy in 2020 and 2021, showing activity is still beating pre-pandemic levels – and those pre-pandemic years were great years for the housing market.
 That goes to show there’s still demand if you sell your house today.

 What That Means for You When You Sell

 The key to selling in a changing market is understanding where the housing market is now.
 It’s not the same market we had last year or even earlier this year, but that doesn’t mean the opportunity to sell has passed.

 While things have cooled a bit, it’s still a sellers’ market.
-If you work with a trusted local expert to price your house at the current market value, the demand is still there, and it should sell quickly.
+If you work with a trusted local expert to price your house at the current market value, the demand is still there, and should sell quickly.
 According to a recent survey from realtor.com, 92% of homeowners who sold in August reported being satisfied with the outcome of their sale.

 Buyer demand hasn’t disappeared, it’s just moderated this year.
 If you’re ready to sell your house today, lean on a trusted real estate professional to understand how the market has shifted and how to plan accordingly for your sale.

-If you’re ready to buy or sell a home Charles Stallions with over 27 years of experience will give you expert advice on your specific situation.
+If you’re ready to buy or sell a home Charles Stallions with over 27 years of experience will give you expert advice on your situation.